kuzzleio/documentation-old/src/api-documentation/controller-realtime/subscribe.md

 Once you have subscribed to a room, depending on your filters, you may receive the following notifications:

-* whenever a pub/sub message is published matching your criteria (realtime)
+* whenever a pub/sub message is published matching your criteria (real-time)
-* whenever a matching document is about to be created or deleted (realtime)
+* whenever a matching document is about to be created or deleted (real-time)
 * whenever a matching stored document is created, updated or deleted (once the change is effective in the database)
 * whenever a user enters or leaves the room